Treatments and drugsBy Mayo Clinic Staff

 - Using a tissue graft taken from a nearby part of your body or folding a flap of healthy tissue over the fistula opening.

-- Doing more complicated surgical repair if the anal sphincter muscles also are damaged or if there's scarring or tissue damage from radiation or Crohn's disease.
+- Repairing the anal sphincter muscles if they've been damaged by the fistula or by scarring or tissue damage from radiation or Crohn's disease.

-- Performing a colostomy before repairing a fistula in more complex or recurrent cases to divert stool through an opening in your abdomen instead of through your rectum.
-This may be needed if you've had tissue damage or scarring from previous surgery or radiation treatment, an ongoing infection or significant fecal contamination, a cancerous tumor, or an abscess.
+- Performing a colostomy before repairing a fistula in complex or recurrent cases to divert stool through an opening in your abdomen instead of through your rectum.
+Most of the time, this surgery isn't needed.
+But you may need this if you've had tissue damage or scarring from previous surgery or radiation treatment, an ongoing infection or significant fecal contamination, a cancerous tumor, or an abscess.
 If a colostomy is needed, your surgeon may wait eight to 12 weeks before repairing the fistula.
-Usually after about three to six months and confirmation that your fistula has healed, the colostomy can be reversed and normal bowel function is restored.
+Usually after about three to six months and confirmation that your fistula has healed, the colostomy can be reversed and normal bowel function restored.

 - deBeche-Adams TH, et al. Rectovaginal fistulas.
 Clinics in Colon and Rectal Surgery.
 2010;23:99.